OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-open-dialog.md

 ## Process the message from the dialog and close the dialog

-9. Still in the app.js file, replace `TODO2` with the following code.
+1. Continue in the app.js file, and replace `TODO2` with the following code.
 Note:
    - The callback is executed immediately after the dialog successfully opens and before the user has taken any action in the dialog.
    - The `result.value` is the object that acts as a kind of middleman between the execution contexts of the parent and dialog pages.
    - The `processMessage` function will be created in a later step.
 This handler will process any values that are sent from the dialog page with calls of the `messageParent` function.